Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 Now, since the motor is a rotational pivot, we actually only care about the force thats tangent to the motor.
 Looking at this force diagram, we can say that the amount of force pushing the motor clockwise is $F_T$ or $F_g * cos(\theta)$.

 The force is dependent on the angle of the motor, and wait, hold up.
 We have that.
 We know the angle of the motor, its the actual.
 All we need is to find how much "force" of the motor is equivalent to how much actuation of the motor.

 To find this, we can set the motor to different values, and see how much it takes to keep it level at fully horizontal.
 Let say we do some testing, and we apply 40 to the motor and thats how much it takes to stay fully horizontal.
 We can simply set our feed forward to $40*cos(\theta)$, and with the knowledge that we currently have of the system, we don't have to do any unstable I to counteract gravity, we can use very stable known forces of the system, and then have the rest of the PID act as normal, which will be some P and some D. This is a method we have successfully used in the past to control a motor we have that is exactly like this one.

+> CASCADING PID CONCEPT DIAGRAM ↓

+There is one final thing to discuss with PID, and that's using multiple PIDs for a single system.
+Often, we find difficulty in controlling a positional system when our method of actuation is acceleration.
+This is the case because acceleration is the double derivative of position, and with a lot of uneven forces in the mix, its often very difficult to run control on these.
+Controlling velocity with acceleration is much MUCH easier, and so is controlling

+# Writer's Notes:

 TOPICS TO DISCUSS: